Study Information

 • KPE/BCEU - Central Europe and the European Union (first semester only)

-2. A list of courses designed for exchange students
+2. A list of courses intended for exchange students

 portal.upol.cz/ (without log in) → STAG → Browse IS/STAG → Courses

-• The standard number of credits in a learning agreement is 30 ECTS per semester.
-In case a student does not need the full number of credits, the minimum number of credits at our faculty is 20 ECTS per semester.
-In justified cases students can apply for an approval of a learning agreemment with a lower number of credits than 20.
+• The standard number of credits per semester is 30 ECTS.
+In case a student does not need the full number of credits, the minimum number of credits at the faculty is 20 ECTS per semester.
+In justified cases students can apply for an approval of a learning agreement with a lower number of credits.

-• Students may register for courses at other faculties (one to three courses max).
+• Students may register for courses at another faculty (one to three courses maximum).

 English Language Requirements

-Students choosing any courses offered by the Department of English and American Studies (with abbreviation KAA in our information system IS STAG) must submit an official international certificate of language proficiency corresponding to the minimum level of CEFR B2 (e.g. TOEFL, Cambridge, Duolingo; any other official certificates to be approved by the KAA department coordinator).
-The required certificate must be uploaded by the application deadline!
+Students interested in enrolling in courses offered by the Department of English and American Studies must submit an official international certificate of language proficiency corresponding to the minimum level of CEFR B2 (e.g. TOEFL, Cambridge, Duolingo; any other official certificates to be approved by department coordinator).
+The required certificate must be uploaded to the online application in IS STAG by the application deadline!

 UP Portal and IS STAG